Hometown: Chicago, IL

 Since joining the full-time cohort, Lynn has particularly enjoyed the different speakers the program has brought in to share their career breaks, losses of faith, and regained momentum.
 He cites former General Motors CEO and U.S. Naval Academy graduate Dan Ackerson as a specific speaker whose story left a lasting impact on him.

 Lynn also cites the overall diversity and perspectives of the cohort members as well as the support of faculty and staff for enriching his experience.

 "We have students from all walks of life.
-Every individual in this program is going to be a leader in some type of capacity, whether it's for a small start-up business or CEO of a Fortune 500 company.
-It's helped me to get out of my comfort zone a little bit because for the last ten years, I've been living military," he says.
+Every individual in this program is going to b a leader in some type of capacity, whether it's for a small start-up business or CEO of a Fortune 500 company.
+It's helped me to get out of my comfort zone a little bit because, for the last ten years, I've been living military," he says.
 "It's good to take a step back.
-There are people in our country who really appreciate the military and there's people who really want to develop the leaders for tomorrow, not only professionally, but personally, intellectually, physically, and mentally."
+There are people in our country who really appreciate the military, and there's people who really want to develop the leaders for tomorrow, not only professionally, but personally, intellectually, physically, and mentally."

-His experience in the MBA program as a MGJW fellow has allowed Lynn to draw parallels between civilian business practices with the military.
+His experience in the MBA program as a MGJW fellow has allowed Lynn to draw parallels between civilian practices with the military.
 As he moves into more senior management and leadership roles in his future assignments, Lynn feels the program will give him the skills necessary to not only be successful in solving complex problems with his military colleagues but with the civilian workforce that supports the daily mission.